-- 1. Environmental Stewardship Advisory Board (ESAB): At the May 20, 2021 meeting, ESAB recommended approval with the following modifications to Ordinance A: - That the Energy Management Plan meet the requirements of the Town's Climate Action Plan. - Staff Response: The applicant has agreed to continue to coordinate with the Town's Community Resilience Officer to identify items in the Town's Climate Action and Response Plan (CARP) that will improve the site's energy efficiency and sustainability.
+- 1. Environmental Stewardship Advisory Board (ESAB): At the May 20, 2021, meeting, ESAB recommended approval with the following modifications to Ordinance A: - That the Energy Management Plan meet the requirements of the Town's Climate Action Plan. - Staff Response: The applicant has agreed to continue to coordinate with the Town's Community Resilience Officer to identify items in the Town's Climate Action and Response Plan (CARP) that will improve the site's energy efficiency and sustainability.
 The applicant is willing to incorporate these items, where feasible.
-Staff has incorporated the following specific conditions to address ESAB's concerns: - #17.
-Energy Management Plan: Prior to issuance of a Zoning Compliance Permit, the developer shall submit an Energy Management Plan (EMP) for Town approval.
-The plan should be developed following the staff's quidance document and shall: a) consider utilizing sustainable energy, currently defined as solar, wind, geothermal, biofuels, hydroelectric power; b) consider purchase of carbon offset credits and green power production through coordination with the NC GreenPower program; and c) provide for 20 percent more efficiency that also ensures indoor air quality and adequate access to natural lighting, and allows for the proposed utilization of sustainable energy in the project.
-For item c), the Plan shall incorporate a "20 percent more energy efficient" feature relative to the 90.1 energy efficiency standard of the American Society of Heating, Refrigeration, and Air Conditioning Engineers (ASHRAE), as amended and in effect at the time of Conditional Zoning District approval.
+Staff has incorporated the following specific conditions to address ESAB's concerns: - #19.
+Energy Management Plan: Prior to issuance of a Zoning Compliance Permit, an energy management plan shall incorporate a "20 percent more energy efficient" feature relative to the 90.1 energy efficiency standard of the American Society of Heating, Refrigeration, and Air Conditioning Engineers (ASHRAE), as amended (NC Energy Conservation Code 2018) and in effect at the time of Conditional Zoning District approval.
 Comparable standards generally recognized as applicable to building energy consumption, as amended and in effect at the time of building permit issuance, may be used by the applicant when incorporating the "20 percent more energy efficient" feature into the final plans.
+The energy management plan will also identify the project's anticipated performance relative to any updated ASHRAE 90.1 standard.
 An energy model or prescriptive calculation method should be used to demonstrate that the design will meet the aforementioned energy performance target.
-[Town Policy April 2007] - #18.
-Climate Action and Response Plan: Consistent with the Town's Climate Action and Response Plan and in connection with stipulation #17 that requires an Energy

-Efficiency Plan to be approved as part of a Zoning Compliance Permit (ZCP), the applicant will work with the Town's Community Resilience Officer to identify and incorporate, as feasible, ways to reduce the development's energy usage and improve the project's overall sustainability and resiliency.
+The energy management plan will also: 1) describe the expected sayings (as a percentage) from both building and site related water conservation measures (e.g., WasterSense fixtures and toilets, xeriscaping, cisterns, graywater reuse, constructed wetland, rain garden, soil and moisture irrigation sensors); and 2) describe what commitments have been made to items that are currently under evaluation (e.g., green building standard; NC DEQ NC Green Travel Hotel and Green Key Eco-Rating programs).
+[Town Policy April 2007] - #20.
+Climate Action and Response Plan: Consistent with the Town's Climate Action and Response Plan and in connection with stipulation #19 that requires an Energy Management Plan to be approved as part of a Zoning Compliance Permit (ZCP), the applicant will work with the Town's Community Resilience Officer to identify and incorporate, as feasible, ways to reduce the development's energy usage and improve the project's overall sustainability and resiliency.